Single-sex education: United Kingdom

-While England has a very strong tradition of single-sex education, Scottish education was largely mixed, and Wales introduced dual schools (a girls' side and a boys' side under one roof) in 1889.
+While England has a very strong tradition of single-sex education, education in Scotland was largely mixed, and Wales introduced dual schools (a girls' side and a boys' side under one roof) in 1889.
 In England, most secondary education was single-sex until the 1970s.

 Single-sex schooling was traditionally the norm for secondary schools in most parts of the United Kingdom, especially for private, grammar and secondary modern schools, but most UK schools are now coeducational.
 In the state sector of the U.K. education system very few single sex schools remain.
 The number of single-sex state schools has fallen from nearly 2,500 to just over 400 in 40 years.
 According to Alan Smithers, Professor of Education at Buckingham University, there was no evidence that single-sex schools were consistently superior.

 A major longitudinal study of over 17,000 individuals examined whether single-sex schooling made a difference for a wide range of outcomes, including academic attainment, earnings, marriage, childbearing and divorce.
 The authors found that girls fared better in examinations at age 16 at single-sex schools, while boys achieved similar results at single-sex or co-educational schools.

 Girls rated their abilities in maths and sciences higher if they went to a girls' school, and boys rated their abilities in English higher if they went to a boys' school, i.e. gender stereotyping was weaker in the single-sex sector.
 Later in life, women who had been to single-sex schools went on to earn higher wages than women who had been to co-educational schools.